marciomat/reverse_engineering/hackthebox/pneumaticValidator/README.md

 So far it doesn't look that bad.
 The problem is when we open the function `simulation()` to try to understand what's going on in there.

-Here's just the first few lines.
+Here are just the first few lines.
 The pattern repeats throughout the function:

 ```C
 void simulation(void)